lndecastro/Entrepreneuring_AI_Based_Startups/tempBook1/Topic_2_AI_Literacy.md

    - **Slide Deck (max 12 slides):**
      - Upload in two formats:
        i. **Plain text (TXT):** The raw text content of each slide.
        ii. **PPTX format:** A designed presentation.
-Consider using Gamma.app to generate the slide deck.
+Consider using Gamma.app or Scispace to generate the slide deck.
+NotebookLM can also be an alternative to generate the slides and narrative from the paper.
    - **AI Use Disclosure:** Include a short section explaining what AI tool(s) were used, how, and why (per course AI policy).

 3. **Presentation (10’ per team)**